alme197112/asd-and-Rizzo.github.io/feedback/NotGoodTFS.md

  - Cancel on commit leads to weird errors needed to reconstucte commit.

  - In issue view TFS VS I have buttons to open in Office.
-But now button to open in web browser or to copy full issue name (id + title) to share this in communicaiton.
+But now button to open in web browser or to copy full issue name (id + title) to share this in communication.

 - tf.exe does not allows to create second workspace targeting same TFS collections.
 I need this because if I map several branches onto local folders VS becomes very very slow on any operation with version control.
 And there is no official Nuget TFS client assemblies to automate TFS via .NET language easily.